 all about.
 I'll make improvements to the web site as time allows and hope to make it convenient to use.

-Both John and I are ready to answer any questions and help out.
+We are all ready to answer your questions and help out.

-I just got back from the post office and the rates went up Jan 27th, 2013, especially for DX,
+I just got back from the post office and the rates went up again Jan 17th, 2016, especially for DX,

 so I had to adjust the postage charged.

 I realize there are some Hams out there who think they will have difficulty with the small surface

 mount parts placement and soldering and "think" they can't do it.
 I highly encourage you to try.
 If you